tw-yshuang/monitor-brightness/README.md

 It will auto select one monitor that is connected to install.

-If you want to choise monitor to auto start , open `Makefile` type your monitor-name on `Monitor` variable.
+If you want to choise monitor to auto-start , open `Makefile` type your monitor-name on `Monitor` variable.

-It will start it on your next logging-in.
+It will start it when the next logging-in.
 You can control by your brightness key or other method that can control **backlight** on the display.

 ### Uninstall